spkcspider/spkcspider/README.md

 ## Important Features

 * Persistence: Allow referrer to save data (used and activated by persistent features)
-* WebConfig: Allow remote websites to save config data on your server (requires Persistence)
+* WebConfig: Allow remote websites and servers to save config data on your server (requires Persistence)

 # TODO
-* Verified_by: full url including hash
-  * requires confirmation by verify
 * examples
 * documentation
+* tags: push to verifier, unprefix if ready
+* layouts
+* (travis?) tests for other dbs

 ## Later
-* Fix TravelProtection
 * make quota type overridable (maybe add extra nonsaved quota: other or use 0)
 * Localisation
 * govAnchor
 * messages instead error
 * create client side script for import (pushing to server, index token for auth?)
-* encrypted files/text
 * textfilet hot reloading
 * log changes
 * improve protections, add protections
+* Travelprotection

 ### Implement Web Comments